ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 ### Setup and Teardown

-Often when writing tests some initialization logic needs to occur before each test is run, and some cleanup that needs to occur after each test has been run.
+Often when writing tests some initialization logic needs to occur before each test is run, and some cleanup needs to occur after each test has been run.
 Jest provides the following methods to do this:

 - `beforeAll` - Run once before any test in the file or group
 - `beforeEach` - Run before each test in the file or group